Human Resources Development

 Global HR strategy

-Our Global HR Platform seeks to harmonize competencies and job sizes of supervisory and management members and make the most of the merits of each.
-Through this platform, we can realize the optimal global allocation of human resources and promote their development in order to maximize global organizational capabilities.
+Our Global HR Platform is a global common platform for management members and above.
+Through this platform, we realize the optimal global allocation of human resources and promote their development in order to maximize global organizational capabilities.

 Application of Global HR Platform